emorycpa/emory.dev/README.md

 ## Deployment

-All compiled files will be found under the 'docs' directory.
+All compiled files (HTML, CSS, JS, fonts, images, etc.) will be found under the `docs/` directory.

 ## Authors